Professional Staff Senate By-Laws

 2. Meetings that are cancelled due to severe weather conditions will be rescheduled for the following week.

-4. A quorum (consisting of a majority) of ProSen voting members must be present for all votes except those described in Articles II and III, Section I.
+4. A quorum (consisting of a majority) of ProSen voting members must be present for all votes except those described in Part VI, Articles 2 of the Governance Document.

 5. Meetings will be open to all members of the University community.
 Visitors may speak to agenda items after being recognized by the Chair, but may not vote.